-There is a great deal more I could say about preterism but I think I've made my point.
-I believe preterism does a very poor job of interpreting the Scriptures and is completely wrong.
-Preterism simply fails the evidence test.
-For these reasons and many others it cannot be the correct interpretation of end-times prophecy.
+There's a lot more I could say about preterism but I think I've made my point.
+I believe preterism does a very poor job of interpreting the Scriptures and is wrong.
+Preterism simply fails.
+For these reasons and others it can't be the correct interpretation of end-times prophecy.